BulusHamnu/readme-project-svg-card/README.md

 ```

 ### 📌 **Displaying Multiple Projects in a README**
-GitHub does not allow direct scripting, but you can update your README dynamically using **GitHub Actions**.

-#### **How it Works:**
-1. Create a **GitHub workflow** that runs manually.
-2. The workflow queries the API using `curl`.
-3. The response is written to your README dynamically.

-you can find the yaml workflow file in this repo, edit and use it according to your need
-`for now this does'nt work im still working on it.`
+Well i am still working on that

-## 📧 Contributing

-If you find a bug, have a feature request, or want to contribute, feel free to submit a **pull request** or open an **issue**.

 ---

-### ⭐ **Like this project?
+**Like this project?
 Consider giving it a star on GitHub!**

-Happy coding! 🚀